KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-09-17-recursion.md

 And similar to how you drop multipliers when converting from individual steps to big O notation, <code>log<sub>2</sub>n</code> becomes `O(log n)`.

 That's the algorithmic complexity for binary search, but the algorithmic complexity of other recursive algorithms depends on what they're doing.
-For example, the recursive `factorial()` function above has an algorithmic complexity of `O(n)`.
+For example, the recursive `factorial()` function above has an algorithmic complexity of `O(n)`, because it calls itself a linear amount of times.

 # Practice Questions